aaronlrv/battleship/README.md

 ## How to play

-Use the Github pages environment and view the latest deployment of the project (Note: If it gets stuck on computer turn feel free to refresh the page!)
+Use the Github pages environment and view the latest deployment of the project or use this live repo link https://aaronlrv.github.io/battleship/
+(Note: If it gets stuck on computer turn feel free to refresh the page!)

 ## Tech/ Framework Used
 <p align="left">